artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 Are the results for I$ misses reasonable?

+**TASK:**
+Propose additional RISC-V Assembly codes that evaluate different scenarios and measure the results using appropriate performance counters (such as instruction cache misses, branch misprediction rate, etc.).

 ## Exercise 2
 In the VeeR EH1 processor, the following code is to be executed.
 Note that this is the same code used in [Exercise 3 of Lab 2 in RVfpgaPipeline](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization/Lab2/VeeR#exercise-3):